MD-Anderson-Bioinformatics/GenePattern_NGCHM_Viewer/README.md

 A GenePattern Module to view NGCHM in GenePattern Notebook.

 ## Install NGCHM_Viewer module on local GenePattern Server
 1. Follow the [instructions](https://software.broadinstitute.org/cancer/software/genepattern/download/) to install GenePattern on local machine.
+There is no need to install other modules if you only want to try NGCHM builder and viewer.
+Drag GenePattern into Application folder.
 2. Click on "Modules & Piplelines" then click on "Install from zip".
 3. Upload the [NGCHM_Viewer.zip](https://github.com/MD-Anderson-Bioinformatics/GenePattern_NGCHM_Viewer/blob/master/NGCHM_Viewer.zip) file.